cunger/escape-velocity/content/docs/nuctec/atoms.md

 ## Mass defect and binding energy

 The _mass defect_ ({{< katex "\Delta = m_\text{atomic} - A" >}}) is the difference between the sum of the masses of all nucleons (greater) and the observed mass of the nucleus (smaller).
 This difference corresponds to the _binding energy_ in the nucleus.
-That is, some of the mass of the nucleons was converted to binding energy when the nucleus was formed, and is required in order to separate the nucleons again.
+That is, some of the mass of the nucleons was converted to binding energy when the nucleus was formed, corresponding to the work required in order to separate the nucleons again.

 **Binding energy:**